Is Task-Specific Training Necessary for Anomaly Detection?: Experiments and Analysis

 Although our study primarily targets conventional 2D MUAD, we also report a preliminary evaluation on the 3D benchmark 3D-ADAM using only its RGB modality; this dataset exhibits substantially larger geometric and appearance variation than standard 2D benchmarks.
-In this challenging regime, RAD surpasses the strongest baseline Dinomaly in MUAD by \textbf{12.5$\uparrow$}/\textbf{2.3$\uparrow$} on \textbf{P-$F_1$-max}/\textbf{I-$F_1$-max}, demonstrating robustness to 3D-induced variability and motivating future extensions that exploit the full 3D signals.
+In this challenging regime, RAD achieves the best performance on all seven metrics, outperforming upgraded Dinomaly by \textbf{6.5$\uparrow$/3.3$\uparrow$/2.8$\uparrow$} on \textbf{I-AUROC/I-AP/I-$F_1$-max} and by \textbf{0.1$\uparrow$/2.3$\uparrow$/2.4$\uparrow$/0.5$\uparrow$} on \textbf{P-AUROC/P-AP/P-$F_1$-max/P-AUPRO}.
 More details are presented in Appendix Sec.~\ref{sec:adam}.